simplex-chat/simplex-chat/blog/20220308-simplex-chat-mobile-apps.md

 - additional encryption of messages delivered from servers to recipients (also to prevent traffic correlation).

 You can read more technical details in our recent [v1 announcement](https://github.com/simplex-chat/simplex-chat/blob/stable/blog/20220112-simplex-chat-v1-released.md).

+A big thank you to [@angerman](https://github.com/angerman) for making it possible to compile our Haskell code to mobile platforms and getting it approved on app stores - it has been a non-trivial project, and it is still ongoing.

 ## Install the apps and make a private connection!